pratyushmittal/smtp-server/setting-up-postfix.md

 # Installing postfix and setting up authentication

-Much of this guide is based on (Ubuntu's installation guide for Postfix)[https://help.ubuntu.com/community/Postfix].
+Much of this guide is based on [Ubuntu's installation guide for Postfix][ubuntu guide].

 ## Terms to understand during installation